shaisachs/origin-of-sadness/origin-of-sadness/origin-of-sadness.md

 "What a good idea.
 She sounds like quite a clever little girl."

-Sophie shrugged.
+Holly shrugged.
 She had just about finished putting the last few leaves into the paper bag, and at the bottom of the pile she had found an acorn, a perfectly formed little nut, and had decided to try to prise off the cap with her fingernail.

 ***

-Sylvie had gone back to work when Sophie was six months old.
-Those had been hectic, but wonderful days, and somehow they had made it work, with Henry coming home early to take Sophie from the nanny and Sylvie taking care of Sophie in the early mornings.
+Sylvie had gone back to work when Holly was six months old.
+Those had been hectic, but wonderful days, and somehow they had made it work, with Henry coming home early to take Holly from the nanny and Sylvie taking care of Holly in the early mornings.
 Their daughter was a bright, curious thing, who babbled from her crib non-stop and loved anything that was shiny or crinkly.

 For a while it seemed as though everything was perfect, despite all the work of raising a newborn.
 Sylvie was doing well at her job - her books were selling well and it seemed as though she could turn almost any manuscript into a best-seller by sheer force of will.
 There was talk of another promotion, a still-better job with still-longer hours.

-It was just after Sophie's second birthday, a little before Easter, that Sylvie decided she wanted something different altogether.
-One night she came home, just after Henry had put Sophie to bed.
+It was just after Holly's second birthday, a little before Easter, that Sylvie decided she wanted something different altogether.
+One night she came home, just after Henry had put Holly to bed.
 "I want to make films," she had said, simple as that, the glossy catalog for the art school that offered night classes poking out of her purse.

 ***

-They had finished rolling out the dough and Sophie still had not mentioned the ending to her story.
+They had finished rolling out the dough and Holly still had not mentioned the ending to her story.
 Henry had done his best to be patient, letting her think about it while they mashed up the berries, and waited for them to boil, and added sugar and syrup so that it would thicken.

 With the table still covered in flour, he finally gave in to his curiosity.
 "And so, Poppet?
 What happened when Stephie finally found the sorceress?
 Did she get her magic potion?"

-"Oh, no, Papa," Sophie responded, chewing her lip as she carefully pushed the rolling pin over the dough one more time.
+"Oh, no, Papa," Holly responded, chewing her lip as she carefully pushed the rolling pin over the dough one more time.
 "The sorceress didn't have a potion for Stephie.
 In fact she didn't have any potions at all!"

 "What sort of sorceress doesn't have a magic potion?"

 "Well, this sorceress must have been too busy helping little girls with their problems to bother brewing up potions."

 "I see."
-Henry picked up the dough that Sophie had rolled out, and carefully set it in the pie tin.
-He grabbed two spoons, handing one to Sophie, and they both began spooning the sticky mulberry jam into the pie.
+Henry picked up the dough that Holly had rolled out, and carefully set it in the pie tin.
+He grabbed two spoons, handing one to Holly, and they both began spooning the sticky mulberry jam into the pie.
 "So then - what did Stephie do?
 Was the sorceress able to help her at all?"

-"Well, the sorceress told Sophie that there was an enchanted pond at the edge of the forest.
+"Well, the sorceress told Holly that there was an enchanted pond at the edge of the forest.
 She told Stephie that she would be able to remember the words, if she went to the pond.
 So, Stephie went to the pond, and she sat down at the edge.
 At first the waters were very muddy, but after a few minutes they cleared up.
 And in the water of the pond she could see herself climbing a tree!"

 "How marvelous!"
 Henry felt the door of the oven, to check that it was warm enough for the pie.
 "So once she saw herself in the water - Stephie was able to remember the lyrics, after all?"
 He carefully set the pie in the oven, and removed his oven mitts.

 "Yes.
 Stephie saw herself climbing and remembered the lyrics, just as they had been before.
 But then the waters grew cloudy again.
 And she found that while she still knew the words to the song, she couldn't remember how to climb a tree."

 Henry sighed, grabbed a chair from the table, and sat down heavily.
 He looked down at the linoleum floo, the checkerboard black-and-white pattern fading from years of stains and scuff marks.
-A single crushed mulberry hung on to the toe of Sophie's right shoe, amidst a dusting of white specs of flour.
+A single crushed mulberry hung on to the toe of Holly's right shoe, amidst a dusting of white specs of flour.
 The lights in the heel didn't blink.
 "Maybe she could go back to the sorceress, and ask her for some help?"

-Sophie licked at a bit of jam on her thumb.
+Holly licked at a bit of jam on her thumb.
 "She tried that, of course.
 But she couldn't find the way any more.
 She would go in to the forest, certain she remembered, and just wind up walking in circles.
 One time she thought maybe she had found the right path - but there was no trace of the sorceress's house, when she got to the clearing.
 She never found it again, and she never climbed another tree."

 ***

-The years in film school were difficult enough, with Sylvie often too tired to take care of Sophie in the mornings, or returning too late for bedtime.
-But it was Sylvie's decision to quit her job and to try to produce her own films that finally caused Henry to snap, a blistering fusillade of questions after Sophie's bed time.
+The years in film school were difficult enough, with Sylvie often too tired to take care of Holly in the mornings, or returning too late for bedtime.
+But it was Sylvie's decision to quit her job and to try to produce her own films that finally caused Henry to snap, a blistering fusillade of questions after Holly's bed time.

 What, he asked her, would they do without her salary?
 He did not make nearly enough by himself to support the three of them - and it would be many years before she would be earning any kind of money, let alone enough to replace the generous salary she had been earning as a marketing executive.

 It was not a gentle argument, nor a short one.
-For years they bickered over finances, doing their best to hide the bitter fights from Sophie, and often failing.
+For years they bickered over finances, doing their best to hide the bitter fights from Holly, and often failing.
 Sylvie made one film, and then another and another - and lost money on each one.
 Henry had looked up one divorce lawyer after another.
 There was even a lonesome afternoon when he had punched a phone number into his phone; it was the buzz of the waching machine, announcing the end of the spin cycle, which had pulled him away.

 ***

 The pie was nearly done.
 Henry still sat at the kitchen table, staring out the window.
-Beside him, Sophie clutched a glass of milk, swinging her feet back and forth.
+Beside him, Holly clutched a glass of milk, swinging her feet back and forth.

 "It's a sad thing when you know the song, but you can't do the thing the song is telling you to do.
 Isn't it, Poppet?"